 Playa 1 is approximately 32 hectares (79.3 acres) in size and may receive treated wastewater effluent and storm water runoff from several small drainages.
 One of the drainages to the playa is associated with Plant operations (permitted Industrial Wastewater Outfall 001).
 The other drainages receive only storm water runoff from agricultural and operational areas.
 There are three drainages along the southern perimeter of Playa 1.
 All three include storm water from both agricultural and operational areas.
 Storm Water Outfalls 01 and 02 are located upstream in one of these drainages, which originates from some of the operational areas of Zone 12 North.
 The western edge of Playa 1 receives storm water runoff from the Zone 4 area.
 Two additional drainages transport storm water runoff from agricultural areas that are north of the playa.
-In 2016, storm water monitoring was conducted at Playa 1 and both Storm Water Outfalls 01 and 02.
+In 2017, playa monitoring was conducted in Playa 1 and both Storm Water Outfalls 01 and 02.

-In January, a co-sampling with TDSHS was conducted for radionuclides only.
-Technicians collected water at Playa 1 in the third quarter during 2016 (Figure 9.4).
-The only full-analyte monitoring event for the playa was performed in September for metals, VOCs, SVOCs, explosives, and radionuclides.
-Metals analyses were all consistent with historic levels found at the playa and all were below the IWQPs.
+Technicians collected water in Playa 1 during the third quarter of 2017 (Figure 9.4).
+Metals analyses were all consistent with historic levels found at the playa; all were below the IWQPs.
 VOCs, and SVOCs were below their respective MDLs.
-Tritium was below the MCL for drinking water.
-Isotopic radiological analyses for uranium and plutonium were below the DCGs for ingested water.
-Explosives were at or below the respective MDLs.
-Both explosives (HMX and RDX) have been detected at these levels historically at Playa 1 in the past and are legacy contaminants from operations conducted years ago.
+Isotopic radiological analyses for uranium was below the DCGs for ingested water.
+Explosives were detected in trace amounts.
+Both explosives (HMX and RDX) have been detected at these levels historically at Playa 1 and are legacy contaminants from operations conducted years ago.